-A Roasted Whole Chicken is my husbands favorite meal.
-We have cooked a lot of them over the years.
-I recently started to fix them this way and every time the chicken comes out moist and tender!
+Roasted Whole Chicken is my husband’s favorite meal.
+We have cooked a lot of them over the years and tried a lot of different recipes.
+We often use the simple method described below and the chicken comes out juicy and tender every time.

-I even roasted chickens this past Thanksgiving instead of turkey because they are so simple to prepare and absolutely delicious!
+I often make a couple of roast chickens on Thanksgiving instead of turkey because they are so simple to prepare, juicy and absolutely delicious!

 Roasted Whole Chicken